 Environmental mitigation measures.
 The ESMP stipulates all adverse environmental impacts associated with the project will be prevented, eliminated, or minimized to an acceptable level.
-This can be achieved through continuous refinement and effective implementation of the environmental mitigation measures, including careful selection of project interventions that would avoid or minimize potential adverse impacts on the environment of surrounding urban areas; demolition of old buildings and structures and conducting construction works for new building in a way that would prevent as much as possible cutting of trees, destroying of landscape in one involved green square, pollution of air and soil; ensuring labor safety and health impacts during welding operations etc.
+This can be achieved through continuous refinement and effective implementation of the environmental mitigation measures, including careful selection of project interventions that would avoid or minimize potential adverse impacts on the environment of surrounding urban areas; demolition of old buildings and structures and conducting construction works for new building in a way that would prevent as much as possible cutting of trees, destroying of landscape in one involved green square, pollution of air and soil.